Helen Garner – Everywhere I Look

 The Life steak article is awful.
 They took a bit from everyone, put it all together and called it steak.
 The picture of Mr. Quincey Jones broiling steaks over hot flames is enough to make you woops.

 I’m not part of the “2016 was the worst year ever” brigade, if only for the fact that prior to November, a lot of memorable, good things happened.
 For that matter, a handful have since.
 Still, in grim, uncertain moments, a book like this one is a welcome relief.

-Desmond manages the remarkable balancing act of applying both empathy and realism in looking at the lives of several Milwaukee residents whose housing situations range from fluid to frighteningly tenuous.
+In Evicted, Desmond manages the remarkable balancing act of applying both empathy and realism in looking at the lives of several Milwaukee residents whose housing situations range from fluid to frighteningly tenuous.
 He doesn’t tack on a neat and tidy ending, and this isn’t the kind of work that provides easily digestible lessons or policy proposals, though it might prompt a few of the latter, with any luck.
 If the James Beard book was a trip into a beautiful segment of the past, Evicted, I’m afraid, is a gimlet eyed look ahead to the coming years for a lot of Americans.